-When most saltwater fisherman think popping corks we thing about that guy next to us in the surf catching fish with live shrimp.
+When most saltwater fishermen think of popping corks we think about that guy next to us in the surf catching fish with live shrimp.
 Or the guys in the bay using croaker and catching large trout.
 Most of us don't think artificial lures - but we're mistaken if we don't and could be missing out!

 Popping corks, as long as they come with added weight, greatly improve casting distance.
 There is rarely a time when I fish that I wouldn't like to be able to cast further.
 Reaching beyond the third bar in the surf and reaching that nervous bait that may be just out of reach.
 Or it could be reaching the trout under the birds from a distance to keep from spooking them.